Justia California Court of Appeals Opinion Summaries

 Posted in:

-Family Law, Government & Administrative Law
+Government & Administrative Law

 McCurdy v.
 County of Riverside

 Donald McCurdy appealed an order denying his petition for relief from the notice requirement of the Government Claims Act.
 McCurdy had submitted a claim for damages to the County of Riverside over a year after the Court of Appeal granted his petition for writ of habeas corpus, which found that he received ineffective assistance of counsel from a public defender during a probation revocation hearing.
-The County denied his claim for being untimely, as it was not presented within six months of accrual.
-McCurdy applied for leave to file a late claim, which was also denied.
-He then filed a petition for relief in the trial court, arguing that his claim did not accrue until the remittitur issued on the writ of habeas corpus and that he had one year to present his claim.
-Alternatively, he argued that he was misled by three attorneys who advised him that the one-year period applied.The Superior Court of Riverside denied McCurdy's petition, finding that his claim accrued when his probation was revoked and was therefore untimely under either the six-month or one-year period.
-The court also found that McCurdy did not show mistake, inadvertence, surprise, or excusable neglect to justify filing a late claim.The Court of Appeal, Fourth Appellate District, Division One, State of California, reviewed the case.
-The court concluded that McCurdy's claim arose in tort and was subject to the six-month claims period under section 911.2.
+The County denied his claim, stating it was not presented within six months of accrual as required by section 911.2.
+McCurdy applied for leave to file a late claim, which the County also denied.
+He then filed a petition for relief from the notice requirement in the trial court, arguing his claim did not accrue until the remittitur issued on the writ of habeas corpus and that he had one year to present his claim.
+Alternatively, he argued that he was misadvised by three attorneys about the claim period.The Superior Court of Riverside denied McCurdy's petition, finding that his claim accrued when his probation was revoked and was therefore untimely under either the six-month or one-year period.
+The court also found that McCurdy failed to show mistake, inadvertence, surprise, or excusable neglect.The Court of Appeal, Fourth Appellate District, Division One, State of California, reviewed the case.
+The court concluded that McCurdy's claim arose in tort and fell under the six-month claims period in section 911.2.
 The court also found that the trial court did not abuse its discretion in finding that McCurdy did not show mistake, inadvertence, surprise, or excusable neglect.
-Consequently, the Court of Appeal affirmed the trial court's order.
+Consequently, the Court of Appeal affirmed the trial court’s order.
 View "McCurdy v.
 County of Riverside" on Justia Law

 Posted in: